ASHAR797/Figma-Store/README.md

 # The Figma Store Clone

-html , css and Javascript project
+HTML , CSS AND JAVASCRIPT PROJECT